ros2/ros2_documentation/source/Tutorials/Package-BuildType-Tutorial.rst

      src/
        main.x

 Congrats!
 You've successfully created a ROS 2 package build-type that can serve as a working example for more sophisticated custom build-types.
 The next step is to create a build-type plugin for the colcon build-tool.
-You can start that journey by getting familiar with the colcon `TaskExtensionPoint <https://github.com/colcon/colcon-core/blob/master/colcon_core/task/__init__.py>`_ and explore implementations such as the python build-type found in the same directory.
+You can start that journey by getting familiar with the colcon `TaskExtensionPoint <https://github.com/colcon/colcon-core/blob/master/colcon_core/task/__init__.py>`_ and explore implementations such as the Python build-type found in the same directory.